emmercm/igir/docs/dats.md

 **`igir` can process DAT files in [XML](https://github.com/SabreTools/SabreTools/wiki/DatFile-Formats#logiqx-xml-format) and [CMPro](http://www.logiqx.com/DatFAQs/CMPro.php) formats, as well as [Hardware Target Game Database](https://github.com/frederic-mahe/Hardware-Target-Game-Database) SMDBs that contain file sizes.**

+!!! tip

+    `igir` supports URLs to DAT files and archives!
+This is helpful to make sure you're always using the most up-to-date version of a DAT hosted on sites such as GitHub.

+    Example: `igir [commands..] --dat "https://raw.githubusercontent.com/libretro/libretro-database/master/dat/DOOM.dat" --input <input>`

+    Because of the way DAT-o-MATIC serves downloads, you can't use this method for official No-Intro DATs.

 !!! info

     See the [file scanning docs](file-scanning.md) for more information on specify files with the `--dat` option.